DenverCoder1/github-readme-streak-stats/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have a way to improve this project.

-Make sure to test the app before submitting a pull request.
+Make sure your request is meaningful and you have tested the app locally before submitting a pull request.

 **Running the project locally**